 Research the places you want to visit

-Before you book any flights or accommodation make sure you complete research on the places you’re planning to visit.
-Pay particular attention to the weather at the time of the year you’re visiting.
+Before you book any flights or accommodation, make sure you complete research on the places you’re planning to visit.
+Pay particular attention to the weather you’re seeing at the time of the year.

-You wouldn’t want to be stuck in Taiwan during the typhoon season, or the Caribbean in the middle of a hurricane.
+You wouldn’t want to be stuck in Taiwan during the typhoon season or in the Caribbean in the middle of a hurricane.

-Travel scams occur in every city across the world, so it’s important to complete research on the more common ones.
-The last thing you want is to be scammed out of your hard-earned money, seriously it happens.
+Travel scams occur in every city worldwide, so it’s essential to complete research on the more common ones.
+The last thing you want is to be scammed out of your hard-earned money; it happens.

 Internet backup is essential

-It’s critical to have a backup should the internet go down in your accommodation or a coffee shop.
-Purchase an unlocked mobile phone that you can tether to your laptop, with a local sim.
+Having a backup should the internet go down in your accommodation or a coffee shop is critical.
+Purchase an unlocked mobile phone that you can tether to your laptop with a local sim.
 Another recommended option is purchasing a MiFi unit that is unlocked.
-These are the best options for making sure that you are connected.
+These are the best options for making sure you are connected.

-Can you imagine working on a time-sensitive piece of work for a regular client and you’re not able to make the deadline because the internet goes down?
+Can you imagine working on a time-sensitive piece of work for a regular client and you’re unable to make the deadline because the internet goes down?

-It’s important to have both options as a backup because some networks do not allow you to tether to your laptop.
-Make sure that your devices are always fully-charged because if there is a power outage you will not be able to use them.
+It’s essential to have both options as a backup because some networks do not allow you to tether to your laptop.
+Make sure your devices are always fully-charged because if there is a power outage, you will not be able to use them.

 Create a work schedule around your lifestyle

-It’s important to create a work routine around your lifestyle so that you have time to work on activities that you enjoy.
-It will take time to perfect your routine because it’s important to experiment and see what works the best.
+It’s essential to create a work routine around your lifestyle to have time to work on activities you enjoy.
+It will take time to perfect your routine because it’s essential to experiment and see what works the best.

 When are you the most productive?
-For me, it’s early in the morning and early evening so, my work is scheduled around this time of the day.
+For me, it’s early morning or evening, so my work is scheduled around this time of the day.

 Having flexibility in your life gives you more time to do the activities you love.
-Especially when you’re travelling and want to explore the places you’re living in.
+Especially when you’re traveling and want to explore the places you live in.

 Booking accommodation last minute

-There’s an element of risk booking accommodation last minute if you use a service like Airbnb.
-All of the best places go quickly, so you are left with the listings that are new and don’t have any reviews, or, have negative reviews.
+There’s an element of risk in booking accommodation last minute if you use a service like Airbnb.
+All of the best places go quickly, so you are left with new listings that don’t have any reviews or negative reviews.

-A good example is in my current home in Poznan, Poland.
-It was booked 3 weeks before arriving in the city, and the price was super cheap at £235 for the month.
-The issue was that the listing had no reviews and the description on Airbnb was useless.
+A good example is my current home in Poznan, Poland.
+It was booked three weeks before arriving in the city, and the price was low at £235 for the month.
+The issue was that the listing had no reviews.

 Thankfully, the place is perfect.
-It could have gone completely differently, like the cockroach-infested apartment in Kiev that was cancelled before my arrival.
+It could have gone completely differently, like the cockroach-infested apartment in Kyiv that was canceled before my arrival.

 Booking flights in advance

-Rather than living in the city centre where all of the tourists are going to be staying, think about finding accommodation on the outskirts.
+Rather than living in the city center where all the tourists will be staying, think about finding accommodation on the outskirts.

-Select an area that has good transport links to the city centre, or, within walking distance.
+Select an area with good transport links to the city center or within walking distance.
 The accommodation you’re staying in will be cheaper.
 Restaurants and markets will be based on the prices for locals.

-While it will not be the true experience of ‘living like a local’, it’ll give you a look into how they live.
-In non English speaking countries, the language will be a barrier outside of the city centre but you get by with apps like Google Translate.
+While it will not be the experience of ‘living like a local, it’ll give you a look into how they live.
+In non-English speaking countries, the language will be a barrier outside the city center, but you get by with apps like Google Translate.

-When you’re working remotely and travelling it’s very easy to live an unhealthy life.
-More so because of the amazing food (especially in SE Asia) and you’re so focused on working, so often forget to exercise.
+When you’re working remotely and traveling, living an unhealthy life is straightforward.
+More so because of the fantastic food (especially in SE Asia) and you’re so focused on working, so often forget to exercise.

-Also, travel and/or medical insurance is essential to ensure that any expensive medical bills are covered, should you be taken ill.
+Also, travel and medical insurance are essential to ensure that any expensive medical bills are covered should you be taken ill.

 Protect your money

-Make sure you have a debit card and credit card as a backup from your main bank card.
-Banks are becoming very security conscious to protect their customers.
+Make sure you have a debit and credit card as a backup from your main bank card.
+Banks are becoming very security conscious about protecting their customers.
 Your account could be frozen if they see any unusual activity.

-Use an ATM that is attached or within a bank and if there are any issues you can get staff to assist you.
-Use an ATM in a shop, or, near a tourist attraction then you will have to go through more hoops to get your bank card back if you do at all!
+Use an ATM attached or within a bank; if there are any issues, you can get staff to assist you.
+Use an ATM in a shop or near a tourist attraction; you will have to go through more hoops to contact your bank card back if you do!

 Use your common sense

-No matter the situation, the trick is to take a deep breath, think of the best way out of the situation and deal with it.
-In some situations you will need to make decisions on your feet, so do not panic.
+No matter the situation, the trick is to take a deep breath, think of the best way out of the problem, and deal with it.
+You will need to make decisions on your feet in some situations, so do not panic.